List of Gemstones

 Amber Gemstone

-amber gemstone
+amber stone

 Amber is an organic gemstone which has been fossilised from ancient plant material.
 It is transparent or transculent, and soft enough to be used in making jewelry.
 It often has insects or other small animals trapped inside.
 It is found in many different places in the world, but some of the largest deposits are found around the Baltic Sea in northern Europe.